Keeping your cat's digestive system healthy

 Choosing the right foods for your cat's healthy digestive system

-Whether you think your cat has digestive problem or not, it’s always worth asking your vet for advice on the best food for them.
-There are a wide range of highly digestible cat foods available to suit the specific needs of each pet – from indoor cats with lower energy requirements to kittens that are particularly vulnerable.
+Whether you think your cat has digestive problem or not, it’s always worth asking your veterinarian for advice on the best food for them.
+There are a wide range of highly digestible cat foods available to suit the specific needs of each pet—from indoor cats with lower energy requirements to kittens with typically sensitive stomachs.

-2 Everything you need to know about the role played by Nutrients for the health of Cats & Dogs, Pr Dominique Grandjean, 2006, Royal Canin SAS
+2 Grandjean D. Everything you need to know about the role played by nutrients for the health of cats & dogs, 2006.

 Royal Canin’s approach to nutrition